comertial/discord-rss-feeder/README.md

    ```bash
    pip install git-cliff==2.7.0
    ```
-2. Add the following script as a Git `pre-push` hook to automatically refresh the changelog before pushing changes.
-Create a file at `.git/hooks/pre-push` and paste:
+2. Add the following script as a Git `pre-commit` hook to automatically refresh the changelog before pushing changes.
+Create a file at `.git/hooks/pre-commit` and paste:
    ```shell
    #!/bin/sh

    # Check if git-cliff is installed
    if ! command -v git-cliff >/dev/null 2>&1; then
        echo "Warning: git-cliff is not installed, skipping changelog generation"
        exit 0
    fi

    # Generate the changelog
    git cliff -o CHANGELOG.md || {
        echo "Error: Failed to generate changelog"
        exit 1
    }

    # Check if the changelog was modified
    if git diff --quiet CHANGELOG.md; then
        # No changes to changelog